llwyd1/alx-low_level_programming/0x14-bit_manipulation/README.md

 File 2-get_bit.c is a function that returns the bit at a given index of a decimal number <br>

 File 3-set_bit.c is a function that sets the value of a bit to 1 at a given index <br>

+File 4-clear_bit.c is a function that sets the value of a bit to 0 at a given index <br>